GENERAL SALES TERMS

 The Seller is the administrator of personal data within the meaning of the Regulation of the European Parliament and of the Council (EU) no. 2016/679 of 27 April 2016 (GDPR), made available to the Buyer by the Seller in relation to the concluded Order or Agreement.
 Detailed information on the purposes, legal bases and principles of personal data processing by NPA Skawina, including information on the recipients of personal data, data retention duration and rights of the data subjects are provided at www.npa-skawina.com/gdpr.
 The Buyer hereby confirms getting acquainted with the aforementioned information on personal data processing and will provide the persons appointed for mutual contact and co-operation during the execution of an Order or the Agreement with information about the possibility to get acquainted with the principles of personal data processing by NPA Skawina in the manner specified above.

 1. If any of the GSTs, Agreement or Order confirmation provisions is deemed invalid or ineffective, the GSTs, Agreement or Order confirmation remains in force and the invalid or ineffective provision will be deemed as unrestricted and replaced with a valid rule of law.

-4. The Seller’s liability for delay in delivering the Goods and for defects in the Goods is limited to the net price of the Goods affected by such a delay and/or defect and does not include lost profit, unless the damage was caused deliberately.
+2. The Seller’s liability for delay in delivering the Goods and for defects in the Goods is limited to the net price of the Goods affected by such a delay and/or defect.
+In no case, the total liability of the Seller, regardless of its basis, may not exceed the value of the agreement with which such liability is related and shall not include lost profits, unless the damage was caused by willful misconduct.

-11. The GSTs were developed in the Polish and English language versions.
-In case of any discrepancy between the versions, the Polish version takes priority.
+9. The GSTs were developed in the Polish and English language versions.
+In case of any discrepancy between the versions, the Polish version of the agreement shall prevail.

 ul.
 Piłsudskiego 23